-Milliman, Inc. ("Milliman") has been retained by the State of Rhode Island and Providence Plantations Department of Business Regulation ("the Department") to provide an independent actuarial review of NCCI's Rhode Island loss cost filing, effective 8/1/21, including the underlying assumptions, actuarial methodology, and reasonableness of the selections.
+Milliman, Inc. ("Milliman") has been retained by the State of Rhode Island and Providence Plantations Department of Business Regulation ("the Department") to provide an independent actuarial review of NCCI's Rhode Island loss cost filing, with a proposed effective date of 8/1/22, including the underlying assumptions, actuarial methodology, and reasonableness of the assumptions and selections.